 So - during times of stress you can bet your NUTRITIONAL demands are much higher than normal, so good food, and perhaps some extra supplementation may be called for.

-After WLS - 2 x multivitamin is recommended for life - packed with all the nutrients you are no longer absorbing well, Bariatric specific Multivitamins are YOUR LIFE INSURANCE POLICY!
+After Weight Loss Surgery - 2 x multivitamin is recommended for life - packed with all the nutrients you are no longer absorbing well, Bariatric specific Multivitamins are YOUR LIFE INSURANCE POLICY!